What you need to know before your investment banking interview

 5. Use the TARGETjobs employer hubs

 The TARGETjobs employer hubs contain specific information about the organisation, advice on applying to individual investment banks and suggestions as to how to tackle the different questions you might be asked.
 Don’t just look at the banks that interest you – take a good look at all the advice on offer, as banks tend to ask similar questions.
+It's also worth taking a look at interview advice from current interns and graduates through TARGETjobs' Inside Buzz employer reviews.

 Follow us on Twitter @TjobsFinance.